zii144/it-smart-hiring-tech/README.md

 3. **Automatic Deployment:**
    - The GitHub Actions workflow will automatically build and deploy your site on every push to `main` or `master` branch
    - The workflow is located at `.github/workflows/deploy.yml`
-   - After the first deployment, your site will be available at:
+   - After the first successful deployment, your site will be available at:
      - `https://<username>.github.io/<repository-name>/` (for project repositories)
      - `https://<username>.github.io/` (for user/organization pages)

+**Troubleshooting:**

+- If you see "Get Pages site failed" error, ensure Pages is enabled in repository Settings → Pages
+- Make sure you have admin/owner permissions on the repository
+- The first deployment may take a few minutes to complete

 #### Manual Build and Test Locally